Osa-H3VR/Meatyceiver-Gang/README.md

 ## BONUS:
 ```
 Maybe you want to create your own Meatyceiver character?
-Maybe you really love Llock and you think its the best pistol in the game?
+Maybe you really love Llock and you think its the best pistol in the game, and no other is needed?
 Your hunger for shooting nodes is still unfulfilled and you need more?
 ```

-**INTRODUCING: CHARACTER_GENERATOR.PS1**
+**INTRODUCING: CHARGEN**

+<sub>*wow, catchy name*</sub>

-I've included a simple powershell script that I personally use to create the characters themselves!
+I've included a simple cli tool that I personally use to create the characters themselves!

 The output then can be additionally modified to your liking, to really put **U** in "Yo**U**r character".